 The answers to this task can be found in the corresponding sections of this module.

 - Clarification and recording of the facts: Who is the perpetrator?
 How many incidents of domestic violence have there been?
 Over what period of time?
 In what intensity? etc.

 - Search for possibilities of subsequent preservation of evidence: Were there witnesses?
 Were there visits to the doctor?
 Are there confidants?
 Is there evidence in another form?

 - Information about rights and obligations, the course of proceedings

-- Risk assessment and, if necessary, initiation of the protective measures that appear necessary (with reference to the offender, for example: Addressing the perpetrator, expulsion, prohibition of approach and contact, detention; with regard to the victim: victim protection talk, if necessary shelter)
+- Risk assessment and, if necessary, initiation of the protective measures that appear necessary (with reference to the offender, for example: addressing the perpetrator, expulsion, prohibition of approach and contact, detention; with regard to the victim: victim protection talk, shelter if necessary)

 - Dissemination of information about support services (NGOs, public sector)

 - Mediation into the aid network, e.g., through a proactive approach